IshaanDesai/two-scale-mechanics/README.md

 ## Running the simulation

 Files relevant to solvers on the meso scale are located in the folders with names `meso_*`, and similar solvers for micro scale are located in folders with names `micro_*`.
-Each folder has a run script, to be run directly to start the solver.
+Each folder has a README explaining the simulation setup and how to start the solver.

 ## Running simulations on a cluster